ROLE OF THE MINISTER'S OFFICE

 1 Official Gifts Background

 1.1 Although Australia is not traditionally a gift giving country, other countries’ customs, good manners and goodwill may necessitate the presentation of gifts.

-1.2 Whilst under the direction of the Protocol and International Visits Division (PIV) of the Department of the Prime Minister and Cabinet (PM&C), the responsibility for the supply of official gifts for presentation has been outsourced to Intandem Holdings Pty Ltd (Intandem).
+1.2 Whilst under the direction of the Protocol and International Visits Branch (PIV) of the Department of the Prime Minister and Cabinet (PM&C), the responsibility for the supply of official gifts for presentation has been outsourced to Intandem Holdings Pty Ltd (Intandem).
 Intandem utilises the services of its nominated sub-contractor, National Mail and Marketing (NMM).
 NMM provides physical storage of products, online ordering, gift wrapping, packaging, local (Canberra) delivery services and national/international distribution services as required.
 Under the terms of the contract, official gifts are supplied by Intandem.

 2 Eligibility to Present Official Gifts